Key Takeaways

 - Hotel Lobby Cleaning Checklist

-How to Structure a Housekeeping Operations Team
+How to Structure a Housekeeping Operations Team: Duties and Responsibilities

 Here’s what a hotel housekeeping management team structure looks like: